-Join Thanassis Pozantzis for an in-depth discussion in this video Baking and caches, part of Dynamics in CINEMA 4D.
+Join Thanassis Pozantzis for an in-depth discussion in this video Baking and caches, part of Cinema 4D: Dynamics.

 …The question now is do you like baking?…And no, I'm not talking about bread or cake.…I'm talking about baking dynamics, or caching dynamics.…Let me explain what this is by creating a Cloner,…a Cube, make the cube a child of the Cloner.…There is a recurring theme here, but what can we do?…Such is life.…Cloner, Grid array, let's raise it, nice.…